 The University Center (1974; expanded 1996 and 2011) is a two-winged building located at the heart of campus.
 University Center East, which opened in 2011, provides space for student organizations, two eateries, common areas including the Fireside and Heritage lounges, meeting and conference facilities and office space for the Dean of Students, Student Development Programs, the Multicultural Center, International Programs and Services, Center for Excellence in Teaching and Learning and Outreach and Engagement.

 Offices for the Student Government Association, Activities Programming Board, Fraternity and Sorority Life and The Shield, the student newspaper, are housed in University Center East.

-University Center West houses the Campus Store, the offices of Alumni and Volunteer Services, Special Events and Scheduling Services, Food Services and the Eagle Access Office, as well as Carter Hall.
+University Center West houses the Campus Store, the offices of Alumni Relations and Volunteer USI, Special Events and Scheduling Services, Food Services and the Eagle Access Office, as well as Carter Hall.